Skip to content

 4.8 (27 reviews)

 The pool sits in easy walking distance of the Galerie Cedrus reception hall, so the transition from afternoon swimming to evening celebration stays fluid.
 Thirty-three guests sleep on site, which means every lounger has a view rather than a queue, and the intimate scale concentrates the poolside atmosphere.
 Eco-responsible certification extends to how the grounds and pool are maintained, and the hybrid catering model lets couples source poolside provisions from local markets.
-Starting at EUR 14,900, this estate delivers southern France pool character rooted in living history.
+Starting at EUR 14,900, this estate delivers pool character rooted in living history.

 Why We Love It